erp12/push-redux/content/pages/contributing.md

 There will likely be other files and folders in the `push-redux` repo, but won't need to talk about them in this guide.

-The `content/` folder contains all of the Markdown files that make up the pages and posts in the final web page.
+The `content/` folder contains all of the Markdown files that make up the pages in the final web page.

 The `docs/` folder is where Github Pages looks for static web pages to display when a browser goes to `erp12.github.io/push-redux/`.
 This means that Pelican will place the HTML/css/js/etc in the `docs/` folder when we build our static website.